lihanddd/lihanddd/README.md

 ### Glad to see you here!
 I am a  student from Beijing Institute of Technology.
-My major is artificial intelligence.
+My major is Artificial Intelligence.
 My research interests are Computer Vision and Natural Language Process.

 <br/>